lorenzoromani1983/wayback-keyword-search/README.md

 --------------------------

-[*] Go usage: [FOLLOWING PULL REQUEST THE CODE HAS BEEN REFACTORED - NOT YET TESTED]
+[*] Go usage: [FOLLOWING PULL REQUEST THE CODE HAS BEEN REFACTORED - remember that setting too many workers may get you blocked.]

 ```bash
 make run-downloader